 This project is a replacement facility for the programs in the George Safford Torrey Life Sciences Building.
 It will include new research and teaching laboratories, classrooms and offices for various biology programs.
-Due to ongoing planning efforts, the project budget has been revised to reflect program needs for the new buildings.
-As a result of the reallocation of bond funds, planning for this project is currently on hold.
+Due to ongoing planning efforts, the project budget has been revised to reflect program needs for the new buildings; however, due to the lack of funding, planning is on hold.
+A design project to repair and replace various roofs at the campus is underway.